These books are linked by theme or world. They are independent and can be read in any order:

 “We can shift instead.
 I bet we can find good stuff to sniff when we’re in our wolf forms.”

-The conversation was making me uncomfortable.
-He was making me uncomfortable.
+The conversation made me uncomfortable.
+He made me uncomfortable.
 I felt off-balance and confused, which was probably exactly what he intended.
 No way was I wandering off with him away from my father and the other adults.
 No way.

 “I don’t think I’m supposed to—”